 Christmas Platter of Bing Bars

 Makes 36 or more bars.
-Trust me when I tell you that these Bing bars will become a family favorite.
+Trust me when I tell you that these candies will become a family favorite.
 I only make them at Christmas time, but I occasionally buy a Bing other times of the year.
+Merry Christmas!

 Questions & Answers